divstechnologydev/moveo-analytics-android/README.md

     public void onCreate() {
         super.onCreate();
         MoveoOne.getInstance().initialize(token);

+        // Optionally - identify user
         MoveoOne.getInstance().identify(userId);
     }
 }
 ```

-The `userId` parameter is your tracking unique identifier for the user.
+Optional - The `userId` parameter is your tracking unique identifier for the user.
 This ID is used to:
 - Track individual user behavior patterns
 - Link analytics data in the Dashboard
 - Correlate data in WebHook deliveries